-For over a decade, Stamen has been exploring cartography with our clients and in research.
+For a decade and a half, Stamen has been exploring cartography with our clients and in research.
 These maps are presented here for your enjoyment and use wherever you display OpenStreetMap data.

 maps.stamen.com remains free (and ad-free), serves upwards of 600 million tiles a month, and takes us hundreds of hours, and thousands of dollars, to sustain.